 You are not alone.
 No matter what you are struggling with, there are other Christians in the same boat.
 You may feel like the only one who cares about what God thinks, but there are other Christian women around you wanting to honor God in their sexuality.
 Be bold and find other believers with whom you can pursue purity.
 You may feel like a stranger in this world, but there are other “strangers” who are committed to God’s Word as the foundation of practical, daily truth!

-Want to learn more about sexuality while you're single?
-Juli just published a new six week Bible study called Sex & The Single Girl.
-Learn more and read the first chapter for free on our website!
+Want to learn more about sexuality while you’re single?
+Juli wrote a six week Bible study called Sex & The Single Girl.
+We also have a webinar series called Sex & the Single Christian you can check out!